-Congestion was defined as stop-and-go conditions where vehicle spacings exceeded a car length.
+Congestion was defined as stop-and-qo conditions

 Weekday PM peak hour queuing was observed at the lane drop between Exits 20 and 23, at the lane drop between Exits 17 and 18, and at the Exit 19 gore area.
 Peak queue lengths were 4,070 feet, 2,870 feet, and 1,420 feet respectively.
 Detailed images for both AM and PM peak hour queues are provided in Appendix 2.2 (refer to Queuing Aerials).